viceroypenguin/SuperLinq/Source/SuperLinq/readme.md

 has more options and capabilities.

 #### MaxBy/MinBy
 MaxBy and MinBy have been removed.
-These methods are superceded by PartialSort, and conflict with new .NET 6.0 MaxBy/MinBy methods that operate slightly differently.
+These methods are superceded by PartialSort and DensePartialSort, and conflict with new .NET 6.0 MaxBy/MinBy methods that operate slightly differently.
+PartialSort will ignore ties and return at most K elements.
+DensePartialSort will return the top K groups of elements including ties.

 #### OrderedMerge
 This method has been obsoleted in favor of a new method `.FullOuterJoin()`, which